H-TayyarMadabushi/SemEval_2022_Task2-idiomaticity/README.md

 **IMPORTANT**: While we provide an "eval" split, this must not be confused with the "test" split that will be released in January.

-## Trail Data
+## Trial Data
-This repository also contains the Trail Data (aimed at providing participants with a clearer understanding of what to expect).
+This repository also contains the Trial Data (aimed at providing participants with a clearer understanding of what to expect).
 It is a (very small) subset of the training data.